hack-gpon/hack-gpon.github.io/_ont/ont-fs-com-gpon-onu-stick-with-mac.md

 If for some reason you are in the situation where you do not have a bootable firmware on your SFP stick you can do an emergency unlock via TTL serial.

-To perform the emergency unlock is necessary to have:
+To perform the emergency unlock, the following hardware is required:
-- TTL-USB adapter
+- TTL-USB adapter,
-- SFP adapter to connect the TTL-USB cables to the SFP stick
+- SFP adapter to connect the TTL-USB cables to the SFP stick.

-The electrical connections are the same as those of the Huawei MA5671A, see the [Huawei root guide](/ont-huawei-ma5671a-root-web) for accurate details on how to connect the TTL-USB to the SFP adapter.
+The electrical connections are the same as those of the Huawei MA5671A; see the [Huawei root guide](/ont-huawei-ma5671a-root-web) for accurate details on how to connect the TTL-USB to the SFP adapter.

 When you are ready with everything plugged in you need to press the button below.
-A window will open that will execute the emergency unlock.
+A window will open to execute the emergency unlock.

 {: .text-center .fs-6 }
 <button id="start-button" class="btn btn-blue" data-jtd-toggle="modal" data-jtd-target="#root-modal" disabled>Start emergency unlock!</button>